 Keyboard Buyer’s Guide

-Your typing experience can be dramatically impacted by the type of keyboard for computer that you use.
+Your typing experience can be dramatically impacted by the type of keyboard that you use.
 Mechanical keyboards are generally recognized as the best option around.
 While they’re more expensive and louder to type on, these keyboards make use of mechanical switches that provide them with a better tactile response and higher levels of accuracy.
 There are a number of different types of mechanical switches on the market, but the one that’s generally praised the most is Cherry MX.
 They come in a variety of colors that offer varying levels of resistance.

 Unlike mechanical keyboards, membrane keyboards make use of circuits rather than physical switches.
 You’ll have no trouble finding one, and they tend to be much cheaper than a mechanical keyboard.
 The key caps on a mechanical keyboard tend to be a bit mushier to the touch, but you should be used to it if you’ve ever used standard keyboards before.
 Many come with a wrist rest for better ergonomics.